 See below for our FAQ, amassed over the last 12 years!

 The cost for the full open water course is $629.
-This is all-inclusive and covers pool dives, pool entry fees, use of ALL gear (most shops require the purchase of mask, snorkel, and fins - we do not but are happy to sell them to you if you want,) open water dives, eLearning, and processing of your certification.
+This is all-inclusive and covers pool dives, pool entry fees, use of ALL gear (most shops require the purchase of mask, snorkel, and fins - we do not but have them available for purchase), open water dives, eLearning, and processing of your certification.

 When attending pool classes, you just need swimwear and a towel.
 We provide everything else!